asfaload/asfald/README.md

 # Asfald's inner working

-We collect checksums files in our repo at https://github.com/asfaload/checksums, which is used to publish a Github pages site at https://gh.checksums.asfaload.com and a Cloudflare pages site at https://cf.checksums.asfaload.com.
+We collect checksums files in our repo at https://github.com/asfaload/checksums, which is used to publish a Github pages site at https://gh.checksums.asfaload.com.
 The path to the checksums file is the same as its original url, without the scheme part(i.e. without `https://`).
 For example, the original URL for the checksums file of asfald's v0.3.0 release, is at https://github.com/asfaload/asfald/releases/download/v0.3.0/checksums.txt, and its location on the mirror is https://gh.checksums.asfaload.com/github.com/asfaload/asfald/releases/download/v0.3.0/checksums.txt.

 There's no accepted standard for naming the checksums file.
 For example, when downloading a neovim release with url `https://github.com/neovim/neovim/releases/download/v0.10.2/nvim-linux64.tar.gz`, the checkum file is named ` nvim-linux64.tar.gz.sha256sum`, when downloading a mise release from `https://github.com/jdx/mise/releases/tag/v2024.11.4`, the checksums file name is `SHASUMS256.txt`.